cmelab/flowerMD/paper/paper.md

 Jankflow is a python package that consolidates and automates end-to-end workflows for modeling such processes with a focus on organic molecules.
 Following the principals of Transparent, Reproducible, Usable by others, and Extensible (TRUE) [?] software design, the modular design of `JankFlow` facilitates building and running workflows for specific materials science research applications, while reducing the cognitive load and programming demands on the user's part.
-###############

-It is extensible; a workflow from beginning to end should not depend on the chemistry chosen, whether or not the model is atomistic or coarse-grained, or if interaction parameters come from established forcefields or from a machine learned model.
-This tool should be modular, allowing workflows to evolve into highly specific applications further down the pipeline, without concerns about design choices limiting or interfering with other use cases.
-Moreover, the continuous maintenance, updates, and addition of features to this foundational base permeate throughout the library of workflows.
-If executed thoughtfully and accurately, this enables the creation of a library of versatile, open-source, and version-controlled workflows. `JankFlow` is an attempt at making this tool by creating a TRUE base and beginning a library of workflow modules.

 # Building Blocks
-`JankFlow` encompasses flexible base classes (building blocks) that lays the foundations for constructing segregated workflow recipies.
-Because of this modular design the recipies are agnostic to choices such as chemistry, model resolution
+`JankFlow` is extensible; flexible and modular base classes in form of building blocks lay the foundations for constructing segregated workflow recipes designed for specific applications.
-(atomistic or coarse grained) or forcefields.
+The recipes are agnostic to choices such as chemistry, model resolution (atomistic or coarse grained) or forcefields.
 This is accomplished by utilizing three base classes:

 • Molecule utilizes the mBuild and GMSO packages to initialize chemical